rachelcoonley/Quick-Start-doc-tech-preview/README.md

 * Importing an Existing Kubernetes Cluster
 * Adding a Container through the Rancher UI

+We'll also cover a couple of advanced topics, such as:

+* Launching Catalog Applications
+* Using Advanced Kubernetes Options

 ### Preparing a Linux Host
 Before you begin, you'll need to install a supported version of Docker on a single Linux host.
 Rancher v2.0 supports:
 * Docker EE v17.06